Greentech Media’s Must-Read Energy Storage Stories of 2020

 A challenge remains in sharing vital information about battery fire safety among the nearly 30,000 fire departments in the U.S. Veteran Las Vegas firefighter Captain Richard Birt has taken a personal approach to that mission, educating more than 1,000 firefighters on how to deal with solar and batteries, so that those technologies can proliferate and help save lives.

-Several companies champion lithium iron phosphate (LFP) chemistry as a safer alternative to the popular nickel-manganese-cobalt (NMC) chemistry handed down from automotive supply chains.
-Companies like sonnen, Simpliphi and Blue Planet Energy have long said this is the right choice for batteries installed in homes.
+Several companies champion the lithium-iron-phosphate (LFP) chemistry as a safer alternative to the popular nickel-manganese-cobalt (NMC) chemistry handed down from automotive supply chains.
+Companies such as sonnen, SimplipPhi Power and Blue Planet Energy have long said this is the right choice for batteries installed in homes.
 But LFP is making headway in larger projects, and Wood Mackenzie predicted this year that LFP will supplant NMC as the top grid storage chemistry over the coming decade.

 Another approach to battery safety is designing casings that prevent heat from spreading in the event that a single cell fails.
-Startup Cadenza Innovation has been working on this for years, and recently completed its first stationary storage field test at the headquarters of the New York Power Authority.
+Startup Cadenza Innovation has been working on this for years, and it recently completed its first stationary storage field test at the headquarters of the New York Power Authority.

 LG Chem, which made the batteries for McMicken, disputes the finding that a cell failure kicked off the problem.
 In the final months of 2020, GM and Hyundai each recalled roughly 70,000 electric vehicles due to safety concerns about LG Chem cells, and GTM broke the news that LG Chem — recently spun off as LG Energy Solution — recalled some of its home battery systems as well.